Convert EPI to FPX

 The FPX file extension stands for FlashPix Format, a bitmap image format developed in 1996 by Kodak, Microsoft, Hewlett-Packard, and Live Picture.
 It was designed to handle large image files efficiently by storing images at multiple resolutions within a single file, allowing quick access to the appropriate resolution based on display requirements.
 FlashPix uses Microsoft's structured storage format, which organizes hierarchical data in a single file.
 This format was particularly useful for digital photography and imaging applications, optimizing storage and bandwidth usage.

-Check the file preview quickly and use EPI to FPX tools if you need to change the conversion settings.
+Check the preview and configure EPI to FPX tools before proceeding.